SolraBizna/liso/README.md

 # Future

-Tab completion is on the roadmap.
-Perhaps, someday, RTL / bidirectional support as well.
+Localized error messages would be very nice to have.
+I would also love to add RTL / bidirectional support some day.

 # Legalese